jawahar-shazab/docs/docs/api.md

 POST /v1/notifications/
 ```

-Creates a new notification for development or testing purposes.
+This API allows for the creation of a new notification, primarily for development or testing purposes, where users can simulate notifications for testing scenarios.
+The request body typically includes notification details such as the message content or type.

 #### 3. Acknowledge Notification